Badminton player in action

 Badminton training

-Originating from the region, Sepak Takraw is a stunning visual spectacle.
-Imagine a volleyball match where players use only their feet, knees, chest, and head to propel a woven rattan ball over a net.
+Native to the region, Sepak Takraw is a breathtaking visual spectacle.
+Picture a game of volleyball in which players use only their feet, knees, chest and head to send a woven rattan ball flying over the net.

 1